-Former Liberal Democrat MEP for Yorkshire & Humber and Vice-President of the European Parliament for Democracy & Human Rights
+Edward McMillan-Scott is a British politician.
+He was an MEP for Yorkshire & Humber 1984 - 2014 (Conservative then Liberal Democrat since 2010) and Vice-President of the European Parliament for Democracy & Human Rights 2004 -2014

 Edward chaired the Single Seat campaign which aims at moving all the European Parliament’s activities to Brussels.
-The current arrangement sees MEPs, staff and assistants having to meet twelve times per year at the parliament's official 'Seat' in Strasbourg.
+The current arrangement sees MEPs, staff and assistants having to meet twelve times per year at the parliament's official 'Seat' in Strasbourg (Edward chairs a parliament session there, right).
 This anachronism costs €180 million and 19,000 tonnes of CO2 every year.

 |Tweets by @emcmillanscott|